TheRoundup is reader-supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 ✔ 100% Organic Cotton

-Why I Recommend It: The Boll & Branch mattress protector is OEKO-TEX Standard 100 certified, made from 100% organic cotton, and is completely plastic-free.
-While this means it's not waterproof (making it more of a pad than a protector) it does mean it's the most sustainable mattress pad I tested.
+Why We Recommend It: The Boll & Branch mattress protector is OEKO-TEX Standard 100 certified, made from 100% organic cotton, and is completely plastic-free.
+While this means it's not waterproof (making it more of a pad than a protector) it does mean it's the most sustainable mattress pad on this list.

-Personal Experience: This OEKO-TEX mattress protector is certainly the most stylish one I tested, with the quilted finish offering a luxurious, padded feel.
+This OEKO-TEX mattress protector is certainly the most stylish on this list, with the quilted finish offering a luxurious, padded feel.
 If you don't have a mattress topper, then you'll certainly notice the benefit of the extra padding.

-I found the fit to be just as good as the Naturepedic and PlushBeds alternatives.
+The fit is just as good as the Naturepedic and PlushBeds alternatives.

-The Boll & Branch mattress protector is not officially waterproof (they have opted for a cotton comfort layer rather than a polyurethane layer), and during my spill test, moisture did seep through after a short time.
+The Boll & Branch mattress protector is not officially waterproof (they have opted for a cotton comfort layer rather than a polyurethane layer), and under heavy spills, some moisture does seep through after a short time.
 However, it can still cope with minor spills provided you attend to them quickly.

 ✔ Extra-Deep Pocket Size Option